chrisbensen/micronaut/micronaut_example_parts/micronaut_example_parts.md

    mkdir data
    ```

-1. Configure the Micronaut application to work with Autonomous Database.
-First delete `application.yml`, then create a new one:
+1. To configure the Micronaut application to work with Autonomous Database the connection properties need to be configured in the `application.yml`.
+Delete the auto generated file then create a new one:
    ```bash
    rm src/main/resources/application.yml
    nano src/main/resources/application.yml